SWE-UniStuttgart/evoTurb/README.md

 After running the main script, three folders will be created: `3DTurb_(model name)` to store the 3D wind fields, `InputFiles_(model name)` to store the corresponding input files for TurbSim or MTG, and `4DTurb_(model name)` to store the 4D wind fields.

 ### Run test case

-A test case is provided to verify this turbulence unfreezing method (only for matlab based code).
-In the "evoTurb/evoTurb_matlab/example/" folder, execute the 'TestCoherence.m', this script will generate 8 independent 4D turbulence and estimate the coherence from the simulated data.
-The estimated y-z plane coherence will then be compared to the analytical coherence based no specific model (IEC Kaimal or IEC Mann).
-Also the longitudinal coherence will be compared with the defined coherence that is used to simulate the evolving turbulence.
+A test case is provided to verify this turbulence unfreezing method.
+This is only available for the matlab version.
+The relevant files are included in the folder `evoTurb_matlab\example`.

+To run the test case, execute the `TestCoherence.m`.
+This script will generate 8 independent 4D turbulent wind fields and estimate the coherence from the simulated data.
+Then, the estimated y-z plane coherence will be compared with the analytical coherence according to turbulence model (IEC Kaimal or IEC Mann).
+Also, the longitudinal coherence will be compared with the user-defined one that is used to simulate the evolving turbulence.

 ## 4 References